(1917-2012) born in Buffalo, NY, lived in Nashville

 Having loved the 1973 Symposium in Memphis so much, Hyman went on to organize and serve as the director for the third International Ceramic Symposium in 1985, which brought eighteen artists from thirteen countries together to work for a month at the Appalachian Center for Craft in Smithville, TN.

 A retrospective exhibit of her work was held in 1995 at the Tennessee State Museum in Nashville, Tennessee, and following this show, Hyman focused the rest of her career to creating captivating trompe l’oeil works, for which she is internationally recognized.
 Trompe l’oeil is a French phrase that means “to fool the eye,” and it refers to the techniques Hyman developed to make clay sculptures that look so realistic that people often do not realize they are made entirely of clay.
-Although later in life she became legally blind, Hyman continued to create sculptural ceramic pieces for commission and exhibition in her Nashville studio with the help of two assistants.

 In 2007 she was the subject of a 23-minute documentary film made by Nashville filmmaker Curt Hahn called Sylvia Hyman: Eternal Wonder, (video excerpt below) which premiered at the Nashville Film Festival in concision with an exhibition at the Frist Art Museum in Nashville on her 90th birthday.